 The term “hipster” first emerged in the 1940s to label the fans of the emerging jazz scene.
 These individuals were typically seen as avant-garde, consciously setting themselves apart from mainstream norms through their cool demeanor and non-conformist attitudes.
 Fashion played a significant role in this differentiation.

-Early hipsters, unlike their mainstream counterparts, were known for their casual yet distinctive dress code.
+Unlike their mainstream counterparts, early hipsters were known for their casual yet distinctive dress code.
 They often wore loose, unstructured clothing to project a carefree and bohemian image.

 This intentional juxtaposition of conventional styles helped to solidify their identity as pioneers of a counterculture movement.
 The hipster subculture continued to evolve and shape future movements like the Beatniks of the 1950s and 60s and later saw a renaissance with a new identity in the early 21st century.